 Additionally, a Blood Test will determine if you have taken any controlled substances prior to operating a motor vehicle.
 If you do not have a prescription for that particular controlled substance, you will be charged with a DUI.

 A DUI arrest is a ticking clock, and the longer you wait to hire a qualified Media, PA defense lawyer, the greater the chance that you will lose your license and face even greater penalties.
 The Law Offices of Steven F. O’Meara has twenty (25) five years experience handling DUI cases.
 Call us today at 610-565-9200 to schedule your free consultation

 In Pennsylvania, there are many types of DUI depending on the severity of your respective violation.
 No matter what type of DUI charges you face, we can help.
+Our DUI lawyers in Media are experienced in protecting you against the strict Pennsylvania Laws.
 Our legal team is prepared to handle all types of DUI cases and allegations, including:

-What happens when you get pulled over for a DUI?
+Media, PA DUI: What happens if you get pulled over for DUI?